Caramel Apple Crisp

 If you want to try a different fruit, I love this Blackberry Lavender Crumble.

-For more apple, try this Caramel Apple Pound Cake and this Apple Pie Panini.
+For more apple, try this Apple Cobbler, Caramel Apple Pound Cake and this Apple Pie Panini.
 Or Homemade Apple Sauce and Baked Apple Chips.

-- Can apple crisp be refrigerated before baking?
-Yes, you can assemble the apple crisp ahead of time.
+Yes, you can assemble the entire recipe ahead of time, just up to the point of baking it.
 It will keep in the fridge for a maximum of 12 hours before you need to bake it.
+You may need to add an extra 5 minutes to bake time since you’re cooking it cold from the fridge.

 Caramel Apple Crisp